 Does professional loan servicing help prevent fraud?

 Yes.
 Professional servicing creates a documented, auditable payment and communication record that deters borrower fraud and supports enforcement if fraud is discovered post-closing.
-First-payment default monitoring, payment source tracking, and property condition monitoring are servicing functions that detect fraud signals that underwriting cannot anticipate.
+First-payment default monitoring, payment source tracking, and property condition monitoring are servicing functions that detect fraud signals underwriting cannot anticipate.

 How do I protect my lending operation from wire fraud?